gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 Given the chicken and egg issue that arises from needing the roles present to use the roles, you will need to apply these changes manually:

 :::warning
-Never make changes to your Identity and Access Management (IAM) without reviewing the changes that are being made.
+Never make changes to Identity and Access Management (IAM) resources without carefully reviewing the changes that are being made.
 Make sure you understand the permissions being assigned to these roles before applying them, and ensure that they are appropriate for your organization.
 :::

 ```bash